 So, as we highlight and showcase these inspirational women, we’ve also asked them to do the difficult thing of sharing some of their own experiences of gender bias in the workplace.

-We’ll be sharing the stories of five wonderful women throughout this week.
+We’ll be sharing the stories of four wonderful women throughout this week.
 As always, we hope to celebrate, inspire, and educate by sharing some of their wisdom.

 Today, we’re talking with Dorian Russell, American Rescue Plan Act (ARPA) Program Manager at Washington County, Oregon.
 (You can connect with Dorian here.)